EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 * https://portal.eidf.ac.uk/

 First, apply for an EIDF project.
-If you already have an existing EIDF project from which you want to do the data ingest/publishing you do not need to apply for a new project.
-Instead, put in a query to [*eidf@epcc.ed.ac.uk*](mailto:eidf@epcc.ed.ac.uk) stating that you would like to publish data from your existing project and let us know your project identifier, e.g. eidfNNN.
-Be aware that data publishing is free subject to your data volumes being under a given threshold.
-Also, note that associated EIDF services have a [cost](https://edinburgh-international-data-facility.ed.ac.uk/access) so if you add any of these a charge will be imposed.
+If you already have an existing EIDF project from which you want to do the data publishing you do not need to apply for a new project.
+Instead, put in a query to [*eidf@epcc.ed.ac.uk*](mailto:eidf@epcc.ed.ac.uk) stating that you would like to publish data from your existing project and let us know your project identifier, e.g. eidfNNN and the volume of data tht you want to publish.
+Be aware that data publishing is free subject to your data volumes being under a given threshold, we will be in touch if you want to publish more than this.

 If you do not have an existing EIDF project, in the EIDF portal:

 * Press on the `Your project applications` link.
 * Press on the `New Application` link and put in an application for us to host your data.

-Currently, this process is orientated towards the EIDF compute resources which is where the focus has mainly been up to now.
+  * You will be asked to supply a name for your project.
+  * A start date (when you hope to start publishing your data)
+  * A proposed end date (at the moment you will not be able to go beyond 31-Dec-2032)

+For the EIDF Services you require chose the *ingest data formally into EIDF for long-term hosting* choice.
+Note that all the other EIDF services have a [cost](https://edinburgh-international-data-facility.ed.ac.uk/access) so if you add any of these other services a charge will be imposed.

 Be sure to describe the dataset(s) that you wish to ingest.
 Submit your application.
 Your application will be reviewed and you will be notified if your project is approved or rejected - someone may be in touch to clarify points in your application.

 ## Customising your entry in the EIDF Data Catalogue